0xWanLin/FIS-Landing-Page/README.md

 ### My Internship Project

 #### Tasks Completed:
-- Use JavaScript to toggle between the languages (English and Vietnamese)
+- Used JavaScript to toggle between the languages (English and Vietnamese)
-- Fetch data from registration forms to Google Sheet (using [Google App Scripts](https://developers.google.com/apps-script))
+- Fetched data from registration forms to Google Sheet (using [Google App Scripts](https://developers.google.com/apps-script))

 #### Ongoing Tasks:
 - Create a new landing page that includes the function of toggling between English and Vietnamese